- Start, Stop or Move Service

 Power conditioning devices are readily available to the homeowner to provide extra protection in the event of power disturbances.
-Appliances such as personal computers, VCRs, microwave ovens, or stereos may need protection from voltage spikes caused by storms, accidents, or nearby motors.
+Appliances such as TVs, computers, microwave ovens, and air-conditioning systems may need protection from voltage spikes caused by storms, accidents, or nearby motors.
 A quality surge suppressor and noise filter may protect your most important and sensitive equipment from electrical disturbances.

 In the long run, power-conditioning equipment can provide very effective and inexpensive insurance.
 However, remember that even the best power-conditioning equipment cannot always compensate for faulty wiring and grounding.
 Finding the right protective devices can be confusing.
 There are hundreds of systems on the market.
 Shop carefully for these devices and, if you have any questions after reading this article, talk with a reputable electronics or computer dealer.
 Nowadays, another good source of information is the Internet.

 A plug-in surge protection device (SPD), sometimes referred to as transient voltage suppressor (TVSS), is the simplest, least expensive, and most commonly purchased power-conditioning device.
 The function of the SPD is to reduce the magnitude of voltage spikes to a level safe for your electronic equipment.
 Many models of SPDs will also provide a small amount of noise filtering.
 The SPD is plugged into a wall receptacle, and your electronic equipment is then plugged into the SPD.
 Simplicity of installation is what makes this device so popular among homeowners.

 When purchasing a SPD, check the specifications of the product you want to protect to ensure it can be can properly powered and protected by the SPD.
 Having this knowledge will help you purchase the correct SPD for your application.

 Some common specifications that you may see when purchasing a SPD are: